Arabic language school: Definition and scope

 Unlike general language schools that provide Arabic classes and certificates along with other live languages' classes as well, Arabic language schools are those that specialize in Arabic language instruction only, or mainly.
-Al Diwan Center and the Moroccan Center for Arabic Studies MCAS are examples, whose focus is on Arabic only.
-Examples of those schools that cannot be referred to as an "Arabic language school" are the British Council, the CFCC, the AMIDEAST, and other cultural exchange bodies in Arab countries.
+Al Diwan Center is an example whose focus is on Arabic only.
+Examples of a school that cannot be referred to as an "Arabic language school" is the British Council.